pragma-/pbot/doc/Admin.md

 [capabilities](#user-capabilities-list) | [User-capabilities](#user-capabilities) are managed as user metadata.

 ### Listing users
-To list user accounts, use the `list users` command.
+To list user accounts, use the `users` command.
 This is not an admin command, but it is included here for completeness.
 Users with a plus (+) sign next their name have [user-capabilities](#user-capabilities) set on their account.

-Usage: `list users [channel]`
+Usage: `users [channel]`

 When the optional `[channel]` argument is provided, only users for that channel will be listed; no global users will be listed.